What families and caregivers need to know about the CARES Act

 Legal pay is necessary for employees to receive stimulus payments or unemployment benefits

-“The most important aspects of the CARES Act for families and caregivers to be aware of are the expansion of unemployment benefits and the stimulus payments that are included in the law,” says Eva MacCleery, Director of Care.com HomePay.
+“The most important aspects of these laws for families and caregivers to be aware of are the expansion of unemployment benefits and the stimulus payments that are included in the law,” says Eva MacCleery, Director of Care.com HomePay.
 “Both of these financial safety nets can be very beneficial to those that need it, but caregivers need to be paid on the books in order to receive them.”

 Here are the details of each of these benefits and what you and your caregivers need to know about them.

 If your employee was let go from their job due to COVID-19 concerns, they may qualify for expanded unemployment benefits through the state.
 Specifically, the CARES Act allowed employees to collect $600 per week, on top of the financial assistance the state provides, for up to four months.
 This has now been reduced to $300 per week through March 14, 2021 under the Continuing Appropriations Act as the CARES Act has expired.